Puyehue National Park

 Termas de Puyehue Wellness & Spa Resort

-The heavy rainfall of Southern Chile gives rise to evergreen forests, typical of this part of the country.
+The heavy rainfall in southern Chile gives rise to the evergreen forests typical of this region.

-The park's topography is the consequence of glaciations and volcanic activity which gave form to the Andean massif.
+The park's topography is a result of glaciations and volcanic activity that shaped the Andean massif.

-There are numerous lakes of great beauty and valleys such as those of rivers Gol-Gol and Chanleufu.
-Among its main attractions are the beautiful waterfalls.
-Salto del Indio, Salto de La Princesa, Los Novios, and magnificent lakes such as El Encanto, Toro, or Rupanco, one of the most beautiful in Chile, to name a few.
+• Numerous lakes of great beauty and valleys, such as those of the Gol-Gol and Chanleufú rivers, can be found here.
+Among its main attractions are the stunning waterfalls: Salto del Indio, Salto de La Princesa, Los Novios, and magnificent lakes such as El Encanto, Toro, and Rupanco—one of the most beautiful in Chile, to name a few.

-In addition, Puyehue has thermal baths that are a popular attraction for visitors.
-The thermal baths are located in the vicinity of the Puyehue Lake and offer natural hot springs with therapeutic properties.
-This makes Puyehue an ideal place to relax and enjoy nature.
+Additionally, Puyehue features thermal baths that are a popular attraction for visitors.
+Located near Puyehue Lake, these natural hot springs offer therapeutic properties, making Puyehue an ideal spot to relax and enjoy nature.

-Termas de Puyehue, these are the best known and most visited.
-They offer outdoor and indoor thermal pools, with mineral-rich waters that are believed to have therapeutic properties.
-In addition to the pools, some facilities may include services such as saunas, steam baths and spa treatments.
+• One of the most well-known and frequently visited tourist centers is the Puyehue Hot Springs.
+They offer both outdoor and indoor thermal pools with mineral-rich waters believed to have therapeutic benefits.
+In addition to the pools, some facilities may include saunas, steam rooms, and spa treatments.

-Termas Aguas Calientes, a thermal center located within the park that offers a natural and relaxing environment.
-The hot springs come from the geothermal activity of the area and offer a unique experience in the middle of nature.
+• Termas Aguas Calientes is a thermal center within the park, offering a natural and relaxing environment.
+The hot springs are a result of the area’s geothermal activity and provide a unique experience amid nature.

-The Centro Turistico Anticura is also located within the park, a few meters from the Cardenal Samoré International Pass.
-It offers camping facilities, cabins and access to trails that allow visitors to see different waterfalls, viewpoints and the natural environment of the place.
-It also offers services including parking, gym, bar, children's activities and pets are allowed.
+• The Centro Turístico Anticura, also located within the park, is just a few meters from the Cardenal Samoré International Pass.
+It provides camping facilities, cabins, and access to trails that allow visitors to explore various waterfalls, viewpoints, and the natural surroundings.
+The center also offers services such as parking, a gym, a bar, children's activities, and it is pet-friendly.

-The volcanic zone is more pronounced in Antillanca, where the Casablanca stratovolcano, several craters and volcanic groups stand out.
-To the north, there is the Puyehue volcano and the Caulle volcanic complex, with the presence of recent lava flows, thermal waters and geysers.
+The volcanic zone is more prominent in Antillanca, where the Casablanca stratovolcano, several craters, and volcanic groups stand out.
+To the north, the Puyehue volcano and the Caulle volcanic complex feature recent lava flows, thermal waters, and geysers.

 Flora: